How to Enable and Use npm (Node.js Package Manager) in ServBay

 Common npm Command Reference

-Beyond the core uses described above, here are some other frequently used npm
+Beyond the core uses described above, here are some other frequently used npm commands:

 Install Global Packages: Used to install command-line tools accessible from anywhere on your system.

-bashnpm install -g <package-name> # For example, install npx (usually included with Node.js) to run temporary commands npm install -g npx # For example, install the popular CLI tool nodemon for automatically restarting apps during development npm install -g nodemon
+bashnpm install -g <package-name> # For example, install npx (usually included with Node.js) to run temporary commands npm install -g npx # For example, install the popular CLI tool nodemon for automatically restarting apps during development npm install -g nodemon1

 2